Skip to main content

 Flexible Schedules

-Flexible class schedules will be developed in order to fit individual student needs, allowing for students to continue to engage in extracurricular activities.
-Students will be enrolled in college courses at their high school, online and/or in-person at UW-Green Bay, pending proximity and access to transportation to campus.
+Flexible class schedules accommodate individual student needs, enabling participation in extracurricular activities.
+Students can take college courses at their high school, online or in-person at UW-Green Bay, depending on proximity and transportation access.

 Learn Together